DavidBPoole/wilderness/readme.md

 Debugging exercise for C#
-- added river and trails info..
+- added river and trails info.
+- added further details for rivers and trails including metrics for length, least and most expensive tours.